RhyanMorais/Machine-Learning-aplicado-severidade-do-cancer/README.md

 The results indicate that regression-based approaches were more effective than classification models for predicting cancer severity in this dataset.
 Linear Regression stood out as the best-performing model due to its simplicity, stability and interpretability.

 The proposed approach demonstrates potential applicability in clinical triage scenarios, supporting severity estimation and treatment prioritization.
 A key limitation is the inclusion of treatment cost as a feature, which occurs after severity assessment and may introduce bias.
 Future work should address this issue and explore additional validation strategies.

+How to Run

+Install dependencies:

+pip install -r requirements.txt

+Open the notebook:

+02_machine_learning_cancer_severity_analysis_2015_2024.ipynb

+You can run it locally or directly in Google Colab using the Open in Colab button.